w3f/polkadot-wiki/docs/learn/learn-nominator.md

 Polkadot JS Apps UI prompts the nominator account to rebag or move up by calling the `voterList.rebag` extrinsic.

-For guidelines about how to rebag or move your account within a bag, see the followings:
+For guidelines about how to rebag or move your account within a bag, see the following:

 - The "Bags List" Section on
   [this Support Page](https://support.polkadot.network/support/solutions/articles/65000181018-i-have-more-than-the-minimum-bonded-but-i-m-not-getting-rewards).